Mobile App Automation: An Overview of Testing Strategies

 • Low-code automation tools: Simplifying test creation for non-developers

-Regulations and Compliance Considerations
+Rules and Compliance Notes

 • Security standards for financial and healthcare apps